How to Deal With Toddler Tantrums

 3. Stop Arguing With Your Child

 I have heard so many parents arguing with their toddlers as if they were equals.
-You are not equals with your toddler.
+You and your toddler are not equals.
 Your toddler is a budding person who you are responsible for guiding.
 A lot of times they may seem like dragons, but if you allow them too much leeway when responding to you, you will create a situation that you cannot control.

 Children should be taught to respect others, and that starts with you.
 If your toddler is not trained to respect you, he or she will then move on to terrorize teachers and other authority figures everywhere they go for the rest of their lives.
 If you don't teach them respect, who will?